 The numerical values thus obtained for the three evaluation categories will be added together to determine the faculty member’s overall evaluation.

-For example: Assume that faculty member “X” elects to count “teaching” as 60% of her or his evaluation, “professional contributions” as 30%, and “University service” as 10%.
+For example: Assume that faculty member “X” elects to count “teaching” as 60% of their evaluation, “professional contributions” as 30%, and “University service” as 10%.
 If the Department Chair assigns this faculty member numerical ratings of 3.6 (above expectations) in teaching, 4.5 (outstanding) in professional contributions, and 2.7 (meets expectations minimally) in University service, the faculty member’s overall evaluation would be determined as follows:

 Teaching 3.6 x .60 = 2.16